Internet outage latest | Airlines, businesses hit by global technology disruption

 In the U.S., the FAA said the airlines United, American, Delta and Allegiant had all been grounded.

+Director of Tourism of Thailand, the country’s tourism authority, told state broadcaster Thai PBS the issue was with Navitaire, an e-commerce platform for air travel, and up to six airports had been affected.

-In Germany, flights at Berlin-Brandenburg Airport were halted for several hours from Friday morning due to check-in problems, while some flights were cancelled.
-An airport spokeswoman said flights resumed after 10 a.m..
+In Germany, flights at Berlin-Brandenburg Airport were halted for several hours from Friday morning because of check-in problems, while some flights were canceled.
+An airport spokeswoman said flights resumed after 10 a.m.
 Issues were also reported in the busy European hubs of Amsterdam, Zurich and Rome.

 LONDON — Britain's Sky News was broadcasting again after the outage knocked it off the air during the morning.
 The news anchor referred to printed notes as Sky News got back on the air.
 The broadcaster was able to deliver news online, on its app and website during the broadcast outage.

 ROME — Borsa Italiana, the company that manages Milan’s stock exchange, said the “correct disclosure of the index FTSE MIB has been restored.”
-Earlier Friday, the company had said that the index had not been updated, without providing additional information.
+Earlier Friday, the company had said that the index hadn't been updated, without providing additional information.

 JERUSALEM — Israel’s Cyber Directorate said on Friday that it was among those affected by the global outages, attributing them to a problem with the cybersecurity platform Crowdstrike.
 The outage also hit the country’s post offices and hospitals, according to the ministries of communication and health.